deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure illustrates the VAE architecture used in DynamicCity for encoding 4D LiDAR scenes into compact HexPlane representations.
+> 🔼 The figure illustrates the Variational Autoencoder (VAE) model used in DynamicCity for encoding 4D LiDAR scenes into compact HexPlane representations.
 > <details>
 > <summary>read the caption</summary>
-> Figure 3: VAE for Encoding 4D LIDAR Scenes.
+> Figure 3: VAE for Encoding 4D LiDAR Scenes.
 We use HexPlane H as the 4D representation. fo and go are convolution-based networks with downsampling and upsampling operations, respectively. h(.) denotes the projection network based on transformer modules.
 > </details>

 ![](figures/figures_6_0.png)

-> 🔼 The figure illustrates the two-stage pipeline of DynamicCity for dynamic LiDAR scene generation, showing the VAE for HexPlane encoding and the DiT for HexPlane-based 4D scene generation.
+> 🔼 This figure illustrates the two-stage pipeline of DynamicCity for dynamic LiDAR scene generation, showing the VAE for HexPlane encoding and the DiT for HexPlane generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Pipeline of dynamic LiDAR scene generation.
 Our DynamicCity framework consists of two key procedures: (a) Encoding HexPlane with an VAE architecture (cf. Sec.
 4.1), and (b) 4D Scene Generation with HexPlane DiT (cf. Sec.
 4.2).